Use this page to turn on the translation tool for multiple students.

 We currently translate English text into Amharic, Arabic, Armenian, Bengali, Bosnian, Chinese, Croatian, Czech, Danish, Dutch, Estonian, Filipino (Tagalog), Finnish, French, German, Greek, Gujarati, Haitian Creole, Hebrew, Hindi, Hmong, Hungarian, Indonesian, Italian, Japanese, Javanese, Kazakh, Korean, Kurdish, Lao, Latvian, Lithuanian, Malayalam, Maori, Marathi, Nepali, Norwegian, Pashto, Persian (Farsi), Polish, Portuguese, Punjabi, Romanian, Russian, Samoan, Serbian, Shona, Sinhala, Slovak, Slovenian, Somali, Spanish, Swahili, Swedish, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Yoruba.

 To follow the steps listed below, you will need to have "Edit Students" checked under Student Accounts.
 To validate your permissions, click here.

 Need to know how to access this page?
 View the steps here.

-- Under Update Student Options, click Text Translation.
+- Under More and Update Student Options, click Text Translation.

-- Select the radio button to Enable or Disable Text Translation for the students and click Save.
+- Select the radio button to Enable or Disable Text Translation for the students, then click Save.